On the special identities of Gelfand--Dorfman algebras

 The axioms above emerged in the paper \cite{GD83} as a tool for constructing Hamiltonian operators in formal calculus of variations.
 Later it was shown \cite{Xu2000} that $\GD$-algebras are in one-to-one correspondence with quadratic Lie conformal algebras playing an important role in the theory of vertex operators.
 The class of $\GD$-algebras is governed by a binary quadratic operad (\cite{GinzburgKapranov}, see also \cite{bremner-dotsenko} for the definition) denoted $\GD $.
 As it was shown in \cite{KSO2019}, the Koszul dual operad $\GD^!$ corresponds to the class of differential Novikov--Poisson algebras introduced in \cite{BCZ2018-b}.
 The latter algebras play an important role in the combinatorics of derived operations on non-associative algebras \cite{KSO2019}.

 In the present paper, we study special $\GD$-algebras, i.e., those embeddable into Poisson algebras with a derivation.
-We prove that the class of special $\GD$-algebras is closed under homomorphic images and thus forms a variety.
+We prove in section~\ref{sec:Special} that the class of special $\GD$-algebras is closed under homomorphic images and thus forms a variety.
 Non-special GD-algebras exist: the examples were found implicitly in \cite{KSO2019} and explicitly in \cite{KolPan2019}.
 Note that all these examples are of dimension~three.
-In this paper we apply the Gr\"obner--Shirshov bases technique for Poisson algebras to prove that all 2-dimensional GD-algebras are special.
+We apply the Gr\"obner--Shirshov bases technique for Poisson algebras to prove that all 2-dimensional GD-algebras are special.

 In section \ref{identities}, we give a technical method to find all special identities of $\GD$-algebras and explicitly find all special identities of GD-algebras up to degree $5$.
 In section \ref{programm}, we prove that all special identities up to degree $5$ are consequences of two independent special identities of degree $4$ found in \cite{KSO2019}.
 For that purpose, we convert the symmetric operad GD with special identities of degree $4$ into a shuffle operad \cite{bremner-dotsenko} and compute the first five components of its Gr\"obner basis \cite{DotKhor2010} by means of the computer algebra package \cite{DotsHij}.
-In the same way, we calculate the dimension of GD operad up to degree 6.
+In the same way, we calculate the dimensions of GD operad up to degree 6.